klei1984/max/defects.md

 65. The ResourceManager_InitTeamInfo() function at cseg01:000D6316 initializes 5 CTinfo structs.
 The last belongs to the alien derelicts team.
 The CTinfo structure's TeamType and ClanType fields are initialized from the MAX.INI file's red_team_player to gray_team_player and red_team_clan to gray_team_clan parameters.
 There is no alien_team_player nor alien_team_clan INI parameter so the alien CTinfo TeamType field is initialized from the red_team_clan INI parameter and the ClanType field is initialized from the DIGITAL INI group ID (returns 0 which corresponds to RANDOM clan).
 It is not yet clear what negative side effects these defects create.

+66. If a unit is selected the primary selection marker starts to blink at a 1 second rate.
+If a multiselect rectangle is redrawn by clicking and dragging the mouse pointer the primary marker gets redrawn as well and its draw function toggles the marker state much faster.
+The primary marker should not start to blink like crazy in such events.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).